Main Forcefield

 Forcefield tab showing current master terms

 Any defined master terms are shown here with their parameters, split into the different intramolecular interaction types.
-Parameters may be freely edited here (note that they cannot be edited from a species which references the master term).
+Note that master terms can only be edited from this tab - they cannot be edited from the individual species that employ them (they will show up there as unmodifiable parameters).